mmistakes/minimal-mistakes/_posts/2017-06-11-Xpath scraping technique.md

  Now, this was cool and useful, but when i wanted to remotely help them, i often still had to go to Lansweeper to see on what workstation he/she was working.

  So i decided to create a new function that scrapes the data i want from our local hosted Lansweeper webserver and show that along with the previously mentioned data.
  I decided to use HTMLAgilityPack in combination with *XPath*.
-A technique i have not used very much since i only recently discovered it's existance.
+A technique i have not used very much since i only recently discovered it's existence.

 ### Problem : Windows authentification

- The first and biggest problem i ran into, was the fact that Lansweeper uses Windows-Authentification.
+ The first and biggest problem i ran into, was the fact that Lansweeper uses Windows-Authentication.
- The authentification is based on the membership of an Active Directory group.
+ The authentication  is based on the membership of an Active Directory group.

  So when i started my scraping, i was getting "Unauthorized" messages.